Liven the Groove With These 3 Techniques

 ~ static velocity, no automation, no shuffle

 For the most part, this example is nearly the same as the first.
-However, there are accents added, and velocity sensitivity is turned up a little.
+However, accents are added, and velocity sensitivity is turned up a little.
 Consequently, notice the dynamic range has expanded a little.

 ~ varied velocities, no automation, no shuffle

 In my opinion, this is an important step.
-The images below show how I have “Read” the note length parameter in FM8 to SoundBridge and drew in some automation for it.
+The images below show how I have "Read" the note length parameter in FM8 to SoundBridge and drawn in some automation.
 Given these points, notice how the articulation is dynamic now.

 ~ varied velocities, automation, no shuffle